 By choosing to have your facelift performed at a specialist, well-established plastic surgery practice with highly trained and experienced surgeons, complications are infrequent and usually minor.

-The start of your facelift journey entails an initial consultation in which we evaluate your face, including the skin and underlying bone and discuss what you want to achieve.
-This consultation allows us to have a full and frank discussion about what can realistically be achieved, allowing you to make an informed decision about whether facelift surgery is right for you.
+The start of your facelift journey includes an initial consultation in which we evaluate your face, including the skin and underlying bone structure.
+We will spend time discussing what you want to achieve.
+This consultation allows us to have a full and frank conversation about what can realistically be achieved, allowing you to make an informed decision about whether facelift surgery is right for you.

 The actual procedure varies from patient to patient but, in general, the skin is separated from the fat and muscle below.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
 The underlying muscles are then tightened and the excess skin removed.
 Stitches secure the layers of tissue and close the incisions.